andrew1007/mrfa-demo/article/part3.md

 Selectors are pure functions.
 So if all selectors are computed and the resolved values are the same compared to the previous state, then the cached value can be safely returned.

 This does a "pre-verification" of a datum's equality before it is available to the algorithm.
+Follow the rules laid out and memoization becomes a one-size-fits-all approach to any algorithm.
 Combined with functional purity, stale caches are virtually impossible.

 3. If there are changes, update the cache and return the new value